ibm-cloud-docs/openshift/openshift_integrations_partnerships.md

 LogDNA is provided by {{site.data.keyword.la_full_notm}}, an {{site.data.keyword.cloud_notm}} platform service that you can use with your cluster. {{site.data.keyword.la_full_notm}} is operated by LogDNA in partnership with IBM.
 {: shortdesc}

-To use LogDNA in your cluster, you must provision an instance of {{site.data.keyword.la_full_notm}} in your {{site.data.keyword.cloud_notm}} account and configure your Kubernetes clusters as a log source.
+To use LogDNA in your classic or VPC cluster, you must provision an instance of {{site.data.keyword.la_full_notm}} in your {{site.data.keyword.cloud_notm}} account and configure your Kubernetes clusters as a log source.
 After the cluster is configured, logs are automatically collected and forwarded to your {{site.data.keyword.la_full_notm}} service instance.
 You can use the {{site.data.keyword.la_full_notm}} dashboard to access your logs.

 For more information, see [Managing Kubernetes cluster logs with {{site.data.keyword.la_full_notm}}](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-kube).